 Middlebury features several distinctive academic programs.
 Every summer the main campus is devoted to the study of ten foreign languages and cultures.
 On Middlebury's Bread Loaf Campus, the sixweek School of English is in session each summer, followed by the two-week Writers' Conference.
-In addition, Middlebury operates numerous Language Schools abroad.
+In addition, Middlebury operates numerous Language Schools abroad and the Monterey Institute of International Studies (the "Monterey Institute") in Monterey, California.